 Proposal 21: For the 6G ISAC BS with option 1 TDM operation, consider the RF feasibility evaluation from the receiver’s in-channel linearity and also out of carrier blocking performance.
 [ZTE]

 Proposal 22: For the 6G ISAC BS with option 2 FDM operation, consider the RF feasibility including fully overlapping transmission/reception between DL and UL.
 [ZTE]

+Proposal 23: for ISAC BS impact, RAN4 to further discuss the possibility of introduce more OTA requirements for 1-H. On the other side, OTA requirements numbers are limited to reduce testing workload.
+(CMCC)

 Recommended WF: